mddazure/azure-vwan-microhack/README.md

 :question: Can you now browse from spoke-1-vm to spoke-2-vm and vice versa?

 ### :point_right: Spoke routes
-Again observe Effective Routes for spoke-1-vm.
+Again observe Effective routes for spoke-1-vm.

 :exclamation: Notice it now has a route for spoke-2-vnet (172.16.2.0/24), pointing to a public address.
 This is the address of the Route Service, deployed into the Hub to enable routing between peered VNETs, branch connections and other Hubs.
 The fact that this is a public IP address does not present a security risk, it is not reachable from the internet.